 ‘Ultimately, what drives me is hoping that our work can help improve the care people receive.
 Driving change that is meaningful to people’s health is what creating The Health Policy Partnership was all about.’

-In a health policy career spanning more than 15 years, Suzanne has helped to run multi-stakeholder initiatives in numerous disease areas.
-She has broad knowledge of the challenges of intersectoral working and the need for sustainable and person-focused healthcare systems.
+In a health policy career spanning more than 20 years, Suzanne has helped to run multi-stakeholder initiatives in numerous disease areas.
+She has broad knowledge of the challenges of intersectoral working and the need for sustainable and person-focused health systems.

 Suzanne has a Master of Public Health from Columbia University and a PhD in Public Health from the University of Strasbourg.
-In 2006, she completed a Nuffield Trust-funded post-doctoral fellowship at the University of Cambridge, which looked at benchmarking health systems and public involvement in healthcare.
+She also completed a Nuffield Trust-funded post-doctoral fellowship at the University of Cambridge, which looked at benchmarking health systems and public involvement in healthcare.

 She is fluent in English, French, Italian and Spanish, and has a good working knowledge of German.